31 December, 2019

 Will increased spending on public infrastructure help?

 No. Growth needs a boost urgently.
 Spending on long-gestation projects in highways and railways will not help.
 As the demand contraction originated in the unorganized sector, stimulus should be given to it.
 Expenditure under PM-KISAN and NREGA can boost rural incomes and consumption by putting money in the hands of those who tend to consume more.

-What about income tax cuts as stimulus?
+What about income tax cuts as a stimulus?

 What should the government do then?

 When economic growth slows down, so do tax collections.
 But if expenditure levels are maintained, the fiscal deficit goes up, as it is expressed as a percentage of GDP.
 The lower denominator—lower nominal GDP growth—widens the fiscal deficit.
-Keeping expenditures unchanged, or automatic stabilizers, can be used to stimulate growth, as was done in the aftermath of the global financial crisis in 2008.
+Keeping expenditures unchanged, or automatic stabilizers can be used to stimulate growth, as was done in the aftermath of the global financial crisis in 2008.